Teuton-Roy/JobApplication/README.md

     -> Makes writting query easier
     -> Allows us to save and update objects without using DML language at all.
     -> Easy integration with Spring-Boot.

+## Enabling JPA by adding application properties...
+        Spring.h2.console.enabled = true
+        Spring.datasource.url = jdbc:h2:mem:test

+# H2 database [using in my project]

+## About:
+    -> It's a Open Source relational database written in Java and it's fast for java based applications.
+    -> It's an SQL database based on java.
+    ->